AdobeDocs/audience-manager.fr-FR/help/using/integration/receiving-audience-data/real-time-outbound-transfers/oauth-in-outbound-transfers.md

 ### [!DNL SSL] est requis

-[!DNL SSL] doit être utilisé pour assurer un processus d&#39;authentification sécurisé.
+[!DNL SSL] doit être utilisé pour assurer un processus d'authentification sécurisé.
 All requests, including the ones used to obtain and use the tokens must use `HTTPS` endpoints.